harshgadodia/harshgadodia/_pages/quotes.md

 - (Also known as Hanlon's razor) "Never attribute to malice that which is adequately explained by stupidity" (Robert J. Hanlon)

 - (Also known as Hitchen's razor) "What can be asserted without evidence can be dismissed without evidence" (Christopher Hitchens)
-  - "Extraordinary claims should require extraordinary evidence to be believed" (Kevin Kelly)
+  - "Extraordinary claims require extraordinary evidence" (Carl Sagan)

 - "Being enthusiastic is worth 25 IQ points" (Kevin Kelly)

 - "The purpose of a habit is to remove that action from self-negotiation.
 You no longer expend energy deciding whether to do it.
 You just do it.
 Good habits can range from telling the truth, to flossing."
 (Kevin Kelly)

 - "Be prepared: When you are 90% done any large project (a house, a film, an event, an app) the rest of the myriad details will take a second 90% to complete."
 (Kevin Kelly)

+- "You can talk to someone a hundred years from now when they read your writing" (Neil deGrasse Tyson)

+- (Paraphrased) "You need to over prepare by a factor of 10 to make it look like you did not prepare at all" (Neil deGrasse Tyson)

+- "It's not enough to be right, you have to be effective" (Cyril deGrasse Tyson)